Aluva: Bus

 Rajiv Gandhi Central Bus Station is one of the largest private bus terminals in Kochi and Kerala.
-Aluva KSRTC bus station is also a bus station in central Kerala.
-The daily passenger buses of Karnataka RTC and Tamil Nadu's SETC have routes to places such as Mysore, Mangalore, Bangalore, Trichy, Coimbatore, Salem, Palani, and Kodaikanal.
+It acts as a node for Kochi city buses, with intra-city services to city regions such as Fort Kochi, Tripunithura, Kakkanad etc. Aluva KSRTC bus station is also one of the important KSRTC bus stations in central Kerala.
+The daily passenger buses of Karnataka State Road Transport Corporation and Tamil Nadu State Transport Corporation have routes to places such as Mysore, Mangaluru, Bengaluru, Tiruchirappalli, Coimbatore, Salem district, Palani, and Kodaikanal.

 Privately operated inter-state buses to Bangalore, Chennai, Mysore, Mumbai, and other cities have stops in points of Aluva.

-Rajiv Gandhi Central acts as a node for Kochi city buses, with intra-city services to city regions such as Fort Kochi, Tripunithura, Kakkanad, etc. It is also a hub for private bus companies in the city, such as Kochi Wheels.

-Kochi Metro Rail Limited also runs a bus service from Aluva metro station to Cochin International Airport named Pavan Doot.
-It uses an electric bus.
+Kochi Metro Rail Limited also runs a feeder bus service from Aluva metro station to Cochin International Airport using electric bus.

 Ferry

-Aluva is a stop for National Waterway 3; the waterway connects to Thiruvananthapuram in the south and to Kottapuram (Thrissur) in the north.
+Aluva is a stop for National Waterway 3; the waterway connects to Thiruvananthapuram in the south and to Kottappuram, Thrissur in the north.